r-duh/MuXTalk/README.md

                         file.
 False (default) outputs .csv files.
 ```

 The only required argument is --proj_path, which should be set to /path/to/MuXTalk_Docker_mount/.
+Set --parquet=True to generate .parquet files to be used with the Streamlit visualization (detailed below).

 For example, if we wanted to run MuXTalk_shortest on "HumanGRN106" as the input gene regulatory network (GRN) with a shortest path threshold of 1, we would run MuXTalk using